boxalino/boxalino-client-SDK-csharp/README.md

     obj.dataInit();

 4. Project also contains tests , if you want to run test and analyse result.
 From test explorer choose to run all tests.
+5. Make sure you have received your credentials (account and password) from Boxalino to access your account (if you don't have them, please contact support@boxalino.com)

 ## Data Indexing examples